ruby-processing/toxicgem/README.md

 ### Using Toxiclibs jars in JRubyArt

-Here we demonstrate how to use Karsten Schmidts (aka toxi, @postspectacular) toxiclibs jars in JRubyArt.
-It might also be quite interesting to be able to provide these jars as a rubygem, possibly even as a jruby extension?
+Here we demonstrate how to create a gem to use Karsten Schmidts (aka toxi, @postspectacular) toxiclibs jars in JRubyArt.

 ### Web Links